YOUR DOCTOR’S PRIORITIES

 This article includes facts about the American and most other medical care systems that are not pleasant to discuss.
 The goal is to assist you to make better choices about drugs, insurance, doctors and even going to the hospital, should you require a visit there.

 It will also help you in dealing with holistic, chiropractic, naturopathic and other types of doctors.
-At the end of each of the sections below, I put the impact of the problem area upon holistic and alternative doctors and healers.
+At the end of each of the sections below, we discuss the impact of the problem area upon holistic and alternative doctors and healers.

-The sad truth is that your health is no longer the first priority of your doctor.
+The sad truth is that you and your health are no longer the first priority of your doctor.
 Another way to say this is that blocks have been placed between the doctor and the patient in modern health care.
-These are:
+These are described below.

 PRIORITY #1.
 LICENSING BOARDS